 ROUNDTABLE

-Fighting Climate Change: the case for a renewed discussion on
+Fighting Climate Change: the case for

-Processes and Production Methods at the WTO
+Processes and Production Methods at

 Processes or production methods (PPMs) of goods are directly connected to the key environmental challenges that the world is facing.
 Of course, the most notable in this respect are PPMs leading to greenhouse gas emissions: considering the respective carbon footprints of similar product is being seen as the right thing to incentivise the trade of greener products and thus contribute to the fight agains global climate change.
 Thus a significant share of environmental protection measures that are taken or under consideration by governments (especially those taken to comply with their obligations under the Paris Agreement) primarily involves PPMs.